maliMirkec/personal-website/site/articles/cross-browser-testing-with-the-microsoft-remote-desktop-app.md

 Once everything is set up, you can easily access your Windows machine using the “Connect” option or double-clicking on the new item in the dashboard.

 For more detailed information on using the Remote Desktop app on macOS, check out the comprehensive documentation available at: <https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac>.

+## The testing

+Testing localhost could be done on various ways, but when testing across devices,

 ## Conclusion